metal3-io/metal3-docs/design/ip-address-management-for-networkdata.md

 ```

 For each owner reference added on a *Metal3IPPool* that is a *Metal3Data*, the
-controller reconciling the *Metal3IPPool* will select an available IP address.
+controller reconciling the *Metal3IPPool* will select an available IP address
-If all the *Metal3Data* owner references are from the same *Metal3DataTemplate*,
-then the controller will use the index of the *Metal3Data* to compute the IP
-address to allocate by sorting the addresses in incremental order and selecting
-the IP address corresponding to the index.
-In case of conflict, (multiple
-Metal3DataTemplate referencing the same *Metal3IPPool*, a random available IP
-address will be selected.
+randomly from the available IP addresses, if the object name is not in the
+*allocations* map in the object *spec* or in the *addresses* map in the
+*status*.

 Once the IP address is selected, the controller will create a *Metal3IPAddress*
 for that address.
 In case of conflict, it will list all the *Metal3IPAddress*